stellarshenson/henryk-analysis/README.md

 Recordings and transcriptions are not publically available yet.
 They are encrypted and my lawyers are looking into them (yesss, all 500+ of them) and will tell me if I can release them to the public.
 Once I do this - chances that one of those humble recordings gets finally to my son ...
 I can't even think of it.
 Videos will follow.
 But those videos will be based on the recordings thanks to a technogy that is cooking on my RTX 4090 GPU as we speak.
 Hush.

 Feel free to play with the datasets available in the `data/processed`, specifically the classification datasets.
 Super interesting.
 You will like it.

+## Installation
+- You need conda based environment to run this. you can use a prebuilt environment available as docker-compose project: [stellars-jupyterlab-ds](https://github.com/stellarshenson/stellars-jupyterlab-ds) that I have created an my entire data science team uses it in my company for work.
+- you need to execute 'make install_all' to install all dependencies from the environment file and the library

+feel free to contact me if you need any help